 Small Plane Craft Kills Five

-A devastating aircraft accident off the coast of Southern California, close to Catalina Island, has led to the unfortunate death of all five individuals on board.
+A devastating aircraft accident off the coast of Southern California, close to Catalina Island, has led to the unfortunate deaths of all five individuals on board.
 The incident involved a twin-engine Beechcraft 95 aircraft, accommodating four passengers and the pilot.
 The incident occurred on the evening of Tuesday, October 8, 2024, soon after departure from Catalina Airport.
 The Federal Aviation Administration (FAA) reports that the crash took place around 8 p.m., roughly a mile from the airport.

-The ill-starred aircraft embarked on its journey from Santa Monica Airport, California, at 5:57 p.m., reaching Catalina around 6:20 p.m.
+The ill-starred aircraft embarked on its journey from Santa Monica Airport, California at 5:57 p.m., reaching Catalina around 6:20 p.m.
 Records show that the plane started its return trip, but contact was lost with radar shortly following its departure.

 Emergency services reached the crash site around 8:30 p.m., responding to an emergency SOS notification sent from a cell phone belonging to one of the passengers.
 The crash site was located a mile west of the island’s airport.